Vincent-Stragier/atis_dataset_fr_translation/README.md

 This repository contains the translated transcription of the ATIS dataset.
 Only the sentences are translated, the tokens remains unmodified.

-The used code is inspired by this notebook https://www.kaggle.com/code/siddhadev/atis-dataset-clean-re-split-kernel/notebook.
+The used code is inspired by [this notebook](https://www.kaggle.com/code/siddhadev/atis-dataset-clean-re-split-kernel/notebook).

 The translation has been realized using Google Translate throught [Deep-Translator](https://github.com/nidhaloff/deep-translator).